fusioninventory/fusioninventory.github.io/documentation/faq.md

 title: FAQ
 ---

-# FAQ

-## Configuration and deployment
+# Configuration and deployment

-### On which platforms is the FusionInventory agent available?
+## On which platforms is the FusionInventory agent available?

 The agent is available on Windows, OS X, Linux, FreeBSD, OpenBSD, NetBSD, DragonFlyBSD, AIX, Solaris, HP-UX.
 The agent shares the same